Flash-X/Flash-X-docs/docs/source/Grid.rst

 radial zones has to be specified by the user.
 There is at the moment no automatic derivation of the optimum (accuracy vs memory cost) bin size for the outer zones.
-There are two types of radial bin sizes defined for the Flash-X multipole solver: i) exponentially and/or ii) logarthmically
+There are two types of radial bin sizes defined for the |flashx| multipole solver: i) exponentially and/or ii) logarthmically
 growing:

 .. math::